BlackPaladin2022/Dumped-Scripts/README.md

 6. What about dumping games from another system?
 Maybe from a game for Game Boy, Super NES, etc.

 So far, I've learned how to dump scripts from NES and FDS games.
 If I want to dump scripts of games from other consoles, I'd have to learn how it's possible.
 More importantly, if it's a game that even interests me slightly.

+7. I see there's, at least, one directory with RAW in its name.
+Does this mean your other script dumps were cooked?

+LOL, not like that!
+Any directories with "RAW" in its name had its script dumped as raw data.
+If it didn't have "RAW" in the name, that means the scripts were dumped through the text pointer tables in the game.

+8. So that means you haven't figured out the pointer system yet?

+It just means I cannot dump the game's text using Cartographer's "POINTER_RELATIVE" option.
+Or it could be done and I couldn't figure it out yet.